iredmail/docs/en_US/upgrade/0-upgrade.iredmail.0.9.8-0.9.9.md

             ...
 ```

-Update above line and also add a new `CONCAT` line after after it:
+Update above line and also add a new `CONCAT` line after it:

 ```
 user_query = SELECT \